Get a better night’s sleep with these five tips

 In general, it is best to try not to eat or drink alcohol at least two hours before bedtime.
 The stimulating effects of that late in the day soda can actually take hours to wear off, wreaking havoc on your sleep.
 And while a glass of wine may make you feel sleepy at first, alcohol can disrupt your sleep, too.

 Your best bet?
 Keep caffeine and alcohol consumption as far from bedtime as possible, Dr. Ware says.

 5. Make naps a snack, not your meal

 Sure, naps can help you catch up on some needed sleep, but too much or too late and you could be costing yourself good sleep later that night.

-Dr. Ware says there are two kinds of naps: a snack nap that lasts about 15 minutes and a meal nap which is longer.
+There are two kinds of naps: a snack nap that lasts about 15 minutes and a meal nap which is longer.
 Snack naps can aid in a number of ways including reducing fatigue, increasing alertness and improving your mood.
-Meal naps may be helpful if you missed a great deal of sleep the night before, Dr. Ware says, but be careful not to take one too late in the day.
+Meal naps may be helpful if you missed a great deal of sleep the night before, but be careful not to take one too late in the day.
 The goal is to improve your sleep, not cut into your nighttime rest.